What Is Canola Oil? What You Should Know, Plus Canola Oil Substitutes

 - Avocado oil

 Low to medium heat: These oils are good for more moderate temperatures, like baking or slow-cooking.

 - Grass-fed butter

 - Coconut oil

-Not for cooking: Use these oils when you aren’t dealing with high heat—think salad dressings, finishing oils and other recipes with temperatures at low levels.
+Not for cooking: Use these oils when you aren’t dealing with a lot of heat—think salad dressings, finishing oils and other recipes with temperatures at low levels.

-- MCT oils like Brain Octane and MCT oil
+- MCT oils, like Bulletproof Brain Octane C8 MCT Oil

 - Extra virgin olive oil

-- Nut oils like pumpkin seed and walnut oil
+- Some nut oils, like pumpkin seed and walnut oil

 Join over 1 million fans